-All Participating Providers are required to provide appropriate training for employees and applicable subcontractors within 90 days of hire and annually.
-Such training shall cover compliance programs that may include Fraud, Waste and Abuse (FWA), Potential Quality Issues (PQI), and the HIPAA Provider Review requirements.
-Participating Providers must agree to permit DOH, DFS, or any other regulatory body as required, to conduct on-site evaluations periodically in accordance with the current state and federal laws and regulations and to comply with the agency's recommendations, if any.
-Additional trainings may be required depending on Product participation (for example, Cultural Competency, Foster Care, HARP, HCBS and CHCBS training for Government Programs).
-Participating Providers must give DFS, HHS, the GAO, any Peer Review Organization (PRO) or accrediting organizations, their designees, and other representatives of regulatory or accrediting organizations the right to audit, evaluate, or inspect books, contracts, medical records, patient care documentation, other records of contractors, subcontractors or related entities for services provided on behalf of MVP for the time period required by applicable law following the termination of the contract or the completion of an audit, whichever is later.
+All Participating Providers are required to provide appropriate training for their employees and applicable subcontractors within ninety (90) days of hire and annually thereafter.
+Such training shall cover compliance programs that may include but are not limited to Fraud, Waste and Abuse (FWA) training, Potential Quality Issues (PQI), and the HIPAA Provider Review requirements.
+Participating Providers must agree to permit DOH, DFS, or any other regulatory agency as required, to conduct on-site evaluations periodically in accordance with current state and federal laws and regulations and to comply with the agency's recommendations, if any.
+Additional trainings may be required depending on Product participation (e.g. Cultural and Linguistic Competency, Foster Care, HARP, HCBS and CHCBS training for Government Programs).
+Participating Providers must give DFS, HHS, the U.S. Government Accountability Office (U.S. GAO), any Peer Review Organization (PRO) or accrediting organizations, their designees, and other representatives of regulatory or accrediting organizations the right to audit, evaluate, or inspect books, contracts, medical records, patient care documentation, other records of contractors, subcontractors or related entities for services provided on behalf of MVP for the time-period required by applicable law following the termination of the Provider Agreement or the completion of an audit, whichever is later.